 FinCEN to Postpone Investment Adviser Anti-Money Laundering Rule

-FinCEN’s announcement states that it intends to provide investment advisers with regulatory certainty by providing interim exemptive relief delaying the effective date through formal rulemaking.
-The postponement is intended to reduce the industry’s potential compliance costs while FinCEN revisits the substance of the AML rule.
-FinCEN also intends to revisit the proposed updates to the customer due diligence (CDD) rule establishing customer identification program requirements for investment advisers, which had been jointly proposed with the Securities and Exchange Commission (SEC) in May 2024 but had not been finalized as of the date of announcement.
+FinCEN previously announced its intention to postpone the AML rule and that it intends to revisit the proposed updates to the customer due diligence (CDD) rule establishing customer identification program requirements for investment advisers, which had been jointly proposed with the Securities and Exchange Commission (SEC) in May 2024 but was not finalized as of the date of announcement.

 Originally issued in August 2024, the AML rule was slated to take effect on January 1, 2026.
-It would have expressly included investment advisers in the definition of a “financial institution” under the BSA and required covered investment advisers to establish a comprehensive, written AML program that addressed the so-called “four pillars” of AML program compliance:
+It would have expressly included investment advisers in the definition of a “financial institution” under the Bank Secrecy Act and required covered investment advisers to establish a comprehensive, written AML program that addressed the so-called “four pillars” of AML program compliance:

 The AML rule also would have imposed CDD requirements, but these requirements were supposed to be informed by the FinCEN/SEC joint rulemaking specific to CDD.
 The delay in finalizing the updates to the CDD rule had been causing consternation among industry participants with the effective date of the AML rule less than six months away.